xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 This can be used in a general sense to manage type 'promotion' and 'demotion'.
 Type promotion involves converting a value from a more constrained type to a less constrained type higher in the type hierarchy.
-Type demotion is just the opposite and involves converting a value from a to a more constrained type lower in the type hierarchy.
+Type demotion is just the opposite and involves converting a value to a more constrained type lower in the type hierarchy.

 In general, the type of a value is promoted when it is being combined with